damon-btcsol/solana-ai-agent-kit/README.md

 # Solana AgentKit Documentation

 Welcome to the Solana AgentKit documentation!
-This Python package provides tools and utilities for building AI agents that can interact with the Solana blockchain.
+This Python package offers a robust toolkit for building AI-powered agents capable of interacting seamlessly with the Solana blockchain.

 ## Quick Start